dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/30_Fields_General.md

 Each iterate is normal since it's quadratic, but the overall extension misses complex roots and is thus not normal.
 :::

-:::{.proposition title="Normal extensions are upper transitive, forward implication (finite case)"}
+:::{.proposition title="Normal extensions are upper transitive, forward implication"}
 For $L/k$ finite,

 \begin{tikzcd}